SaiSandeep-01/Virtual_Sales_Advisor/README.md

 # Virtual Sales Advisor

 > [!NOTE]
-> Sales Agent With Large-Language Model and Twilio API
+> The Sales Agent was generated using a Large-Language Model and integrated with the Twilio API.

 Building a dynamic sales agent empowered by a large-language model and Twilio API integration, facilitated through Flask

-## Execute/Run a Demo
+## Execute / Run a Demo
 1. Signup on Twilio and retrieve your Twilio Account SID along with the Authentication by visiting Twilio [Login](https://www.twilio.com/login).
 2. Purchase a number from Twilio Client that includes a Voice URL.
-You can refer to this [video tutorial](https://www.youtube.com/watch?v=ArYpgZxoF4U) for guidance.
+You can refer to this [Video Tutorial](https://www.youtube.com/watch?v=ArYpgZxoF4U) for guidance.
-3. Generate an OpenAI API Key by visiting [OpenAI's website]("https://openai.com/").
+3. Generate an OpenAI API Key by visiting [OpenAI's Website](https://openai.com/).
 4. Retrieve the repository by using the command in the Terminal to clone it onto your local computer.

     `